mgmr99/Laravel-10-Project/README.md

-#Laravel 10 project by Madhu Ghimire
+#Laravel 10 project by MadhuGhimire